Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

-Algorithm \ref{algorithm:top} describes the $\TRes(N,C)$ function, describing the application of the \textbf{T-Res} rule to a non-ground flat \textsf{LGQ} clause $C$ as the main premise and $C_1, \ldots, C_n$ occurring in $N$ as the side premises.
-This algorithm first tries to perform an \textbf{S-Res} inference on $C_1, \ldots, C_n$ and $C$, and if it is possible, the \textbf{S-Res} inference is immediately replaced by a \textbf{T-Res} inference.
-In Algorithm \ref{algorithm:top}, Lines 2--3 check whether the \textbf{S-Res} rule is applicable to $C_1, \ldots, C_n$ as the side premises and $C$ as the main premise with all negative literals selected.
-If so, Line 5 then uses the $\ComT(C_1, \ldots, C_n, C)$ function to compute the \emph{top-variable literals} in $C$ with respect to this \textbf{S-Res} inference, ensuring that the \textbf{T-Res} rule is applicable to $C$ and \emph{the subset of $C_1, \ldots, C_n$ that maps to the top-variable literals in $C$}.
-Otherwise Line 6 returns \emph{all negative literals} of $C$, meaning that no \textbf{S-Res} inference, hence no \textbf{T-Res} inference, is possible for $C_1, \ldots, C_n$ and $C$.
-Though the \textbf{T-Res} rule does not require one to select all negative literals in the \textbf{S-Res} main premise, the $\TRes$ function requires so because it is essential for deciding satisfiability of the \textsf{LGQ} clausal class.
+Algorithm \ref{algorithm:top} specifies the $\TRes(N,C)$ function, describing the application of the \textbf{T-Res} rule to a non-ground flat \textsf{LGQ} clause $C$ as the main premise and $C_1, \ldots, C_n$ occurring in $N$ as the side premises.
+In Algorithm \ref{algorithm:top}, the $\ComT(C_1, \ldots, C_n, C)$ function finds the top-variable literals in $C$ with respect to the \textbf{S-Res} inference when $C_1, \ldots, C_n$ are the side premises and $C$ is the main premise.
+Algorithm \ref{algorithm:top} first tries to perform an \textbf{S-Res} inference on $C_1, \ldots, C_n$ and $C$, and if it is possible, the \textbf{S-Res} inference is immediately replaced by a \textbf{T-Res} inference.
+In the algorithm Lines 2--3 check whether the \textbf{S-Res} rule applies to $C_1, \ldots, C_n$ as the side premises and $C$ as the main premise with all negative literals selected.
+If so, Line 5 uses the $\ComT(C_1, \ldots, C_n, C)$ function to compute the \emph{top-variable literals} in $C$ with respect to this \textbf{S-Res} inference, ensuring that the \textbf{T-Res} rule is applicable to $C$ and \emph{the sub-multiset of $C_1, \ldots, C_n$ mapping to the top-variable literals in $C$}.
+Otherwise, Line 6 returns \emph{all negative literals} of $C$, meaning that no \textbf{S-Res} inference, hence no \textbf{T-Res} inference, is possible for $C_1, \ldots, C_n$ and $C$.
+Though the \textbf{T-Res} rule does not require one to select all negative literals in the \textbf{S-Res} main premise, the $\TRes$ function requires it because it is essential for deciding satisfiability of the \textsf{LGQ} clausal class.

 The following sample derivation shows how the \textbf{T-Res} system decides an unsatisfiable set of \emph{\textsf{LG} clauses}.
 Consider an unsatisfiable set $N$ of \textsf{LG} clauses $C_1, \ldots, C_9$: